LambdaSharp/Pinpoint/README.md

 ## Level 3 - Two Way Customer Communication

 - Clone this repo
+- Go to the src/SurveySms/function.cs file and update APP_ID with the Project ID from the web console
 - Deploy a lambda sharp project

 ```bash
 lash deploy
 ```

+** NOTE ** Please wait for deploy to finish before moving to the next step

 - Enable two-way SMS by going to Settings > SMS and voice > click on your long code number then enable two-way SMS
 - Select the SNS topic with `CustomerSurvey` in the title